zbauman3/zanebauman.com/src/articles/illumindex.md

 image: /assets/illumindex/cover.png
 -->

+## About

+This project started as a simple idea: I wanted a small display on my desk that could show bits of information throughout the day.
+There are already a ton of these informational displays on the market, but if I’m being honest, actually having the display was never as interesting to me as building it.
+I’d always wondered how LED matrix displays worked, and combining one with networking sounded like a great excuse to also explore IoT development.

+Thus "Illumindex" was born, short for "Illuminated Information Index" (yes, the second "i" stands for information, not index).
+It is not a great name, but I am terrible at naming things, and that is not really the point of this project anyway.

-## The Hardware
+## Software

+### The Display Driver

+> The software is open source and available at [github.com/zbauman3/illumindex](https://github.com/zbauman3/illumindex).

+#### What is an LED Matrix?

 Before diving into the software, it's important to understand the physical layer that the display driver interacts with.
 All LEDs are never illuminated at the same time in an LED matrix display.
 Instead, only two rows are illuminated at any given moment – one row on the top half of the display and one row on the bottom half.
 To show an image on the display, we must cycle through all rows of the display fast enough to trick the human eye into seeing a solid image.
 Luckily, achieving that speed is trivial for a computer.
-The ESP32S3 I'm using for this project has two cores operating at 240MHz, which allows me to dedicate one core to the display driver and the other core to everything else.
+The ESP32-S3 I'm using for this project has two cores operating at 240MHz, which allows me to dedicate one core to the display driver and the other core to everything else.

 The display I'm using is 64x64 RGB LEDs.
 The display is divided into two halves, top and bottom.
 Each half is 64x32 and has hardware to control that half.
 There are three 64-bit shift registers – one for red, green, and blue – that represent the columns of the display.
 Between these shift registers and the LEDs are latch circuits.
 This allows the the data for all 64 columns to be shifted in slowly and then shown all at once by toggling the latch signal.
 These latches also have a signal that can be used to enable/disable their output, which is used in the algorithm below.